-5.1.
-In-scope public hospital services
+5.1 In-scope public hospital services

-In-scope public hospital services refer to the General List of In-Scope Public Hospital Services' (General List), in accordance with section 131(f) of the National Health Reform Act 2011 and clauses A16-24 of the Addendum to the NHRA 2020-25.
-The scope of public hospital services eligible for Commonwealth funding under the agreement are:
+In accordance with section 131(f) of the National Health Reform Act 2011 and clauses A16-24 of the Addendum to the NHRA 2020-25, the scope of public hospital services eligible for Commonwealth funding are:

-- all admitted programs, including hospital in the home programs and forensic mental health inpatient services - all emergency department services - non-admitted services that meet the criteria for inclusion on the General List as of In-Scope Public Hospital Services.
+- all admitted programs, including hospital-in-the-home programs and forensic mental health inpatient services - all emergency department services - non-admitted services that meet the criteria for inclusion on the General List of In-Scope Public Hospital Services.

-5.2.
-Specialised mental health services
+5.2 Specialised mental health services

-Specialised mental health services1 are those with a primary function to provide treatment, rehabilitation or community health support targeted towards people with a mental disorder or psychiatric disability.
+Specialised mental health services are those with a primary function to provide treatment, rehabilitation or community health support targeted towards people with a mental disorder or psychiatric disability.
 These activities are delivered from a service or facility that is readily identifiable as both specialised and serving a mental health care function.